 Demand To Be Heard

-The Sunflower Project is excited to announce the inaugural Demand To Be Heard residency, supporting Los Angeles based performing artists who are survivors of gender-based violence, interpartner violence, domestic violence and/or sexual assault.
+The Sunflower Project invites you to apply to our Demand To Be Heard residency, supporting Los Angeles based performing artists who are survivors of gender-based violence, interpartner violence, domestic violence and/or sexual assault.

 We encourage survivors from all backgrounds and experiences to embrace their creativity and participate in this transformative initiative.
 By sharing their art and stories, survivors not only empower themselves but also inspire others who may be on their own healing journey.
 The Demand To Be Heard residency will support artists in developing work to reflect their lived experience as a survivor, and will provide an opportunity for artists to show their work in a culminating production.